 - St. Joseph's Church - Panamá.
 Church with golden altar.
 This altar remains from the previous Panama city.
 Altar was saved from pirates - it was buried in mud.

 - Taboga San Pedro Church - Panamá, Taboga Island.
-Very old church in Renaissance style, considered to be the second oldest church in Panama, possibly built in 1524.
+Very old church in Renaissance style, considered to be the second oldest church in Panama, built around 1524.

 - Bridge of the Americas - Panamá.
 Iconic bridge across the Pacific entrance to the Panama Canal.
 This cantilever bridge is 1,654 m long, with 61.3 m clearance.
 Constructed in 1962.